roddhjav/apparmor.d/README.md

 **Requirements**
 * An `apparmor` based linux distribution.
 * A `systemd` based linux distribution.
-* Base profiles and abstraction shipped with apparmor are supposed to be installed.
+* Base profiles and abstractions shipped with AppArmor are supposed to be installed.

 **Archlinux**